-[" "] AIA Document E204 TM -2017, (Insert the date of the E204-20. ed below: " " [" "] The Sustainability Plan: Title Date Pages [""] Supplementary and other Cond itions of the Contract: Doc ument Title Date Pages .9 (List he Docum sample require propose ocuments, if any, listed below: re any additional documents that ent A201 TM 2017 provides that the forms, the Contractor's bid or proments, and other information furals, are not part of the Contract Lents should be listed here only if it he advertisement or invitation roposal, portions of Addenda nished by the Owner in antico Documents unless enumerated n to bid, Instruct relating to bidd ipation of received in this Agreeme ions to Bidders, ing or proposal ing bids or ent.
+[" "] AIA Document E204 TM -2017, (Insert the date of the E204-20. ed below: " " [" "] The Sustainability Plan: Title Date Pages [""] Supplementary and other Cond itions of the Contract: Doc ument Title Date Pages .9 Other documents, if any, listed below: (List here any additional documents that are intended to form part of the Contract Documents.
+AIA Document A201 TM 2017 provides that the advertisement or invitation to bid, Instructions to Bidde sample forms, the Contractor's bid or proposal, portions of Addenda relating to bidding or propose requirements, and other information furnished by the Owner in anticipation of receiving bids or proposals, are not part of the Contract Documents unless enumerated in this Agreement.
+Any such documents should be listed here only if intended to be part of the Contract Documents.) ions to Bidders, ing or proposal ing bids or ent.
 Any such This Agreem " " ed into as of the day and year firs t written above.
-OWNER (Si gnature) CONTRACTOR (Signal ture) " "" " (Printed na me and ti tle) " "" " (Printed name and titl (e)
+OWNER (Si gnature) CONTRACTOR (Signal ture) " "" " (Printed name and title) " "" " (Printed name and titl (e)